I invested money through robo-advisors - and was disappointed - Breaking Latest News

 We all know that the last few years have been a tough time stock exchange were.
 Nevertheless, there were also many recoveries and an AI is also there to recognize downturns and switch to the right securities in good time – right?

-My summary: With a robo-advisor, inexperienced investors can save a lot of time at the beginning, but if you choose the wrong offer, you can lose returns over a long period of time – at least that’s my personal experience.
+My summary: With a robo-advisor, inexperienced investors can save a lot of time at the beginning.
+But if you bet on the wrong offer, you can lose returns over a long period of time – at least that’s my personal experience.

 If you want to start with a robo-advisor, find out beforehand exactly how your money is invested, what returns have been achieved in the past and how high your fees are.